The Cup (1999 film)

-The Cup (Tibetan: ཕོར་པ། or Phörpa) is a 1999 Tibetan-language film written and directed by Khyentse Norbu in his feature directorial debut.
+The Cup (Tibetan: ཕོར་པ། or Phörpa) is a 1999 Bhutanese sports comedy film written and directed by Khyentse Norbu in his feature directorial debut.
 The plot involves two young football-crazed Tibetan refugee novice monks who desperately try to obtain a television for their remote Himalayan monastery to watch the 1998 FIFA World Cup final.

 The Cup was Bhutan's first-ever submission for the Academy Award for Best Foreign Film, but it was not nominated.

 Plot

 Two young Tibetan refugees arrive at a monastery in exile in India.
 Its serene atmosphere is disrupted by soccer fever, the chief instigator being a young student, the soccer enthusiast Orgyen.
 Determined to see the finals of the 1998 World Cup between France and Brazil, he sets out to organize the rental of a TV set for the monastery.
 The journey is a test of solidarity, resourcefulness, and friendship for the students and monks.